-National Residue Survey 2017–18 Seafood
+National Residue Survey 2020–21 Seafood

-|NRS 2017-18 Industry brochure: Seafood PDF||4||231 KB|
+|NRS 2020-21 Industry brochure: Seafood PDF||4||1.4 MB|

-If you have difficulty accessing this file, visit web accessibility for assistance.
+If you have difficulty accessing these files, visit web accessibility for assistance.

 - Australian seafood producers continue to demonstrate a high degree of good catching, growing and processing practice.

-The National Residue Survey (NRS) is an operational unit within the Australian Government Department of Agriculture and Water Resources, and since 1992 has been funded by industries through levies or contracted by direct funding.
+The National Residue Survey (NRS) operates within the Australian Government Department of Agriculture, Water and the Environment and since 1992 has been funded by industries through levies and direct contracts.

-NRS residue monitoring programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues in Australian food products.
+NRS programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues and contaminants in Australian food products.
 The programs help to facilitate and encourage ongoing access to domestic and export markets.
 NRS supports Australia’s primary producers and food processors who provide quality animal, grain and horticulture products which meet both Australian and relevant international standards.

 Seafood program overview